The Most Profitable Filming Locations in 2024

 • Budapest vs. London: Because Hungary offers a tax refund of up to 30% on production costs, making a movie there is roughly 25% less expensive than in the UK and 35% less expensive than in the US.

-• Compared to New York, Toronto offers comparable cityscapes at a significantly lower cost, along with extra tax breaks.
+• New York vs. Toronto: Compared to New York, Toronto offers comparable cityscapes at a significantly lower cost, along with extra tax breaks.

 Local Impact: How Film Productions Boost Labor, Vendors, and Businesses